altryne/chatGPT-telegram-bot/README.md

 ### Step 3: Install Playwright

 1. Open a terminal or command prompt.
-2. Install playwright with `conda install playwright`
-3. Navigate to the directory where you installed Miniconda.
+2. Navigate to the directory where you installed Miniconda.
-4. Run `playwright install` to download the necessary Chromium software.
+3. Run `playwright install` to download the necessary Chromium software.
-5. Run `playwright install-deps` to download the necessary dependencies
+4. Run `playwright install-deps` to download the necessary dependencies

 ### Step 4: Set up your Telegram bot